facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 These changes are doing a few things:

-1. Importing the `RCTAppDelegate+Protected` header to make visible to the AppDelegate that it is conforming to the `RCTTurboModuleManagerDelegate` protocol.
+1. Importing the `RCTAppDelegate+Protected` header to make it visible to the AppDelegate that it is conforming to the `RCTTurboModuleManagerDelegate` protocol.
 2. Importing the Pure C++ Native Turbo Module interface `NativeSampleModule.h`
 3. Overriding the `getTurboModule` method for C++ modules so that when the JS side asks for a module called `NativeSampleModule`, the app knows which module has to be returned.